-Unit Study Supplement: Massachusetts State Facts, U.S. 6th State
+Unit Study Supplement: Massachusetts Facts, U.S. 6th State

 On February 6, 1788, the Province of Massachusetts Bay officially became the Commonwealth of Massachusetts, the sixth state to join the Union.
 Did you notice that phrase “Commonwealth of Massachusetts” instead of “state of Massachusetts?”
 Yes, MA is definitely a state, but because the word commonwealth is used in the original state constitution, it can technically be considered both!
 But this is only one of the many interesting pieces of information that your homeschoolers will find out in this state study, which is part of Time4Learning’s full series of United States unit study supplements.

 We’ll be exploring many interesting facts about Massachusetts including trivia about the state’s history and geography, as well as ideas for educational places to visit in MA.
 You’ll also enjoy our collection of online Massachusetts learning games which will challenge your homeschoolers to test what they’ve learned via interactive play.
-This particular unit study can be used as part of your geography and/or history lessons, or just a neat supplement to your regular schedule.
+This particular unit study supplement can be used as part of your geography and/or history lessons, or just a neat supplement to your regular schedule.
 You can also download our list of PreK-12 interactive activities that align with your study of interesting facts about Massachusetts.
 Are you ready to learn more about this commonwealth/state?
-Then let’s get this unit study started!
+Then let’s get started!

 Massachusetts Fast Facts